 Beginning of Internet in Nepal

 Around 106 years ago ( from 2019), the telephone line was commercialized in Nepal in 1913 A.D.
 From 1914 A.D, long-distance calling started in Nepal.
-In 1982 A.D, satellite earth station was kept, and direct International phone calls were possible for the first time.
-Around the same year in 1883 A.D, ARPANET (Advanced Research Projects Agency of the United States’ Department of Defence) adopted TCP/IP on January 1, 1983 A.D.
-Later it was transformed into the network of networks globally.
+In 1982 A.D, a satellite earth station was kept, and direct International phone calls were possible for the first time.
+Around the same year in 1883 A.D, ARPANET (Advanced Research Projects Agency of the United States Department of Defence) adopted TCP/IP on January 1, 1983 A.D.
+Later it was transformed into a network of networks globally.
 Internet was introduced globally in 1990 by Tim Berners-Lee when he invented WWW (World Wide Web).
 Around 24 years ago in 1994 A.D, the Internet was customary in Nepal.
-Around the same year, commercial E-mail service was started in Nepal by Mercantile.
+Around the same year, a commercial E-mail service was started in Nepal by Mercantile.
 However, later in 1995 A.D, private operators were used and the Internet was launched in Nepal.
 Mercantile is one of the first companies to bring forward the Internet in Nepal.
 The most popular ISP of Nepal, i.e. worldlink was also established in 1995 A.D.
 They started giving Internet Service through Dial-up connection.

 The Dial-Up Internet Phase in Nepal